conallmacintosh3/Sort_school_files/README.md

 # Sort_school_files
-Sorts school files by class name and assignment name
+Intended to sorts school files by class name and assignment name

 The main script is sort_files.py